SysKitTeam/docs-spconsultant/docs/product-updates/spconsultant-release-note-8.md

 ---
+description: This article describes new features, improvements, and bug fixes delivered in SPDocKit Consultant 8.
+sidebar_position: 8
+---
 description: This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit Consultant 8.
 ---